Zero0xx/visualhaxe/README.md

 How to use:

-Run: haxelib git haxe-visualnovel https://github.com/Zero0xx/haxe-visualnovel
+Run: haxelib git visualhaxe https://github.com/Zero0xx/visualhaxe